alias-comandos-linux-en-windows

 Open the Recycle Bin

-I leave the repo on Github with the commands GitHub - luisllamasbinaburo/alias-terminal-linux-en-windows
+I leave you the repo on Github with the commands GitHub - luisllamasbinaburo/alias-terminal-linux-en-windows

-If I think of any more, or you suggest any, we can expand the list with your favorite commands.
+If I think of any more, or you suggest some, we can expand the list with your favorite commands.
 Until next time!